BIMSBbioinfo/slimR/README.md

 Compile the code with "cc iupred.c -o iupred".
 Some of the functions will require the path to the folder that contains the iupred executable

-## Usage

-`createDB(uniprotAccessions = c('P04637', 'P11166', 'P06400'))`

-Given a vector of uniProt accessions, extract and process all available sequence features and save the resulting objects in folders and RDS objects
-for:

-1. Fasta sequences
-2. Disorder predictions using IUPred
-3. Uniprot feature files downloaded in gff format
-4. Uniprot variants including disease-causing and polymorphic substitutions
-5. Short linear motifs - all substrings matching all available patterns
-6. SLiM Changes due to disease causing mutations - The collection of changes in the proteins' SLiM content when diesase-causing variants at 4) are applied to the sequence
-7. SLiM Changes due to polymorphisms - The collection of changes in the proteins' SLiM content when polymorphisms at 4) are applied to the sequence

-The function can be run using multiple cores using the `nodeN` parameter.
-This would be especially useful if a database is created for the whole proteome (human proteome contains >20000 sequences) for the first time.
-Once the database is created, it will be very quick to do integrated queries.

 ## Acknowledgements